rratnakar09/userActivity2/README.md

 print(resp.json())

-I have used Django Rest Framework to build an api to retrieve, update and delete users and activities as below functions:<br>
+I have used Django Rest Framework to build an api to retrieve, create, update and delete users and activities as below functions:<br>
 * get all users activities: http://rratnakar09.pythonanywhere.com/api/usersactivities
 * get all users : http://rratnakar09.pythonanywhere.com/api/users
 * get user by user_id: http://rratnakar09.pythonanywhere.com/api/users/W012A3CDE